Argoneum/masternode/guide/mn_guide_masternode_start.md

     You can choose a masternode alias name yourself (e.g. mn01)

 2. IP-Address:port\
-    IP-Address of your VPS and ARGO predefined port 8989
+    IP-Address of your VPS and Argoneum predefined port 8989

 3. masternode genkey\
     Masternode genkey which was generated via setup script, or via local desktop wallet